-The budget allocated to the Fund in 2016 and 2017 was CZK 10 million and CZK 30 million has been earmarked from the Prague municipal budget for 2018.
+The budget allocated to the Fund in 2016 and 2017 was CZK 10 million.
+The same amount has been earmarked from the Prague municipal budget for 2018.

 The Administrative Board of the fund, which decides on the allocations to productions, is composed of representatives of film institutions, experts from the film industry and fields of tourism and marketing, and representatives of the elected bodies of Prague.